 The easiest way to get a yes when asking for a commission bump is to already have a good relationship with the affiliate manager.

-Here are some tips to winning over your affiliate manager:
+Here are some tips for winning over your affiliate manager:

 Send an email letting them know you are going over your content calendar for the quarter and evaluating which affiliate programs you want to promote.

 Ask them if there is any wiggle room with the current commission rate and tell them you would be happy to prioritize their products in your upcoming content, as well as your email and social media campaigns.

 Make sure to remind them that your conversion rate is higher than their program’s average.